Necoo33/incli/README.md

 Incli is a Automation Tool For Installing Compilers, Sdk's and Package Managers to different kernels and operating systems.

+This is the 0.x branch for incli, that branch will continue to develop until v1.0.0 release is published, meantime we'll continue to develop main branch.

 It has 3 different command types for now:

 * install: it is for installing sdk's.